Edgar-Donk/frothy-brew/docs/index.rst

     quarters of the image size.
 If you cannot see them - sorry - please use another browser.

+.. tip:: It's best to download the examples and run them on the computer to
+    see how the script looks, a static picture on the web isn't the whole story.

 Contributors and Navigation
 ===========================